safatshahin/moodle-smsgateway_twilio/README.md

 # Twilio SMS Gateway
-SMS gateway plugin for Twilio.
-Twilio is not paid SMS gateway solution with a large amount of features.
-Use this plugin to use Twilio messaging service.
+Twilio is a paid SMS gateway solution with a large amount of features.
+Use this plugin to integrate Twilio messaging service in Moodle.
-Please note, this plugin uses Twilio Messaging, not Verify.
+Please note, this plugin uses Twilio Messaging API, not Verify API.
 Please visit https://www.twilio.com/ for more information.

 ---